DEFRA/ffc-pay-core/resources/testing/documents/delinked-data-transformer/README.md

 - Reports database/table sizes and switches to table-by-table copying for large tables.
 - Supports password authentication for recovery databases and Azure AD authentication for Azure-hosted environments.

+Still let to do:
+ Once the transfer complets, we have lost the MID from grantees and should find a way to resotr these automatically.
+Liquibase tables are untouched by the transfer and therefore will retain a copy of the MId we can use to restore the MID to the grantees.
+This is a manual process at the moment.

 ## Prerequisites

 - Node.js installed